ADNI

-ADNI is a private Islamic school in Ampang, Selangor, Malaysia.
-It was established in 1994 and currently has over 800 students and 100 teachers from all around the world.
+Sekolah Islam Adni is a private Islamic school in Malaysia.
+It was established in 1994.
 The school prepares students for the international curriculum (IGCSE) as well as the national curriculum (SPM) based on student choice.

-Adni Islamic School was set up in 1994 to provide an integrated Islamic programme for children from pre-school to secondary level.
+Sekolah Islam Adni was set up in 1994 to provide an integrated Islamic programme for children from pre-school to secondary level.
 It is registered with the Malaysian Ministry of Education.